ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 ### Search Tree

 The basic structure is that of an ordered search tree: The contained keys are organised such that they can be found (inserted, updated, ...) efficiently by value.
 To efficiently find keys, the tree is traversed top-to-bottom and the non-leaf nodes help navigating/comparing the values efficiently.
 An intermediate node contains several ordered key-address pairs, which link to further nodes (intermediate or leaf) on the next lower level.
-Levels go from `0` representing Leaf Nodes, and go up for each level in the tree.
-The root of the tree will have the highest level in the tree and can give an estimate of it's overall size.
-Leaf nodes contain the actual Key-Value pairs for the tree which can be iterated over as part of the overall tree iteration.
+Leaf nodes are identified using an `isLeaf` flag which tells the reader to stop trying to traverse deeper and to treat the values as actual values.

 ### Chunking